Glossary

 What TACoS percentage should I aim for?

-Most healthy Amazon businesses target TACoS between 5% and 15%, but the right number depends on your category, margins, and growth stage.
+Most healthy Amazon businesses target TACoS between 5 and 15 percent, but the right number depends on your category, margins, and growth stage.
 Launch-phase products will have higher TACoS.
 Mature products should see TACoS decline over time as organic sales grow.

 Related terms